 "I am feeling much better, much lighter.
 I don't have that numbness right now.
 And I don't feel depressed right now!"

-"So by acknowledging, embracing and moving into compassion for your feelings of heartbreak and loneliness, they moved through you.
+"So by acknowledging, embracing and moving into compassion for your very painful feelings, they moved through you.
 You CAN manage these feelings.
 You no longer have to avoid them by numbing out."

 Linda had become addicted to numbness as her way of managing her feelings, but once she learned to acknowledge them and be with them with compassion, she no longer needed the numbness.
 I heard from her a couple of months after the Intensive and she was still feeling light and happy, with no sign of depression.